 If you’re running Exchange 2010 at your office, you’ll have noticed that the default incoming and outgoing message size limit is 10,240 KB or 10 MB.
 These days, however, there are many attachments that far exceed this size.

-If you want to change attachment size limit exchange 2010, 2013, and the maximum send size for emails, it’s not as simple as you might think.
+If you want to change Exchange 2010 Attachment Size Limit, 2013, and the maximum send size for emails, it’s not as simple as you might think.
 But then again, when is anything easy to work call at Exchange.
 So, you need just use the top 2 methods to learn How to change attachment size limit in exchange 2010, 2013?.

 Useful Article – Repair Corrupt Exchange Database with Manual Methods

 Email attachments can also affect the size limit of the Exchange mailbox.
-So, you need to modify the attachment size limit Exchange 2010, 2013.
+So, you need to modify the change attachment size limit in exchange 2010, 2013.
 Even one small attachment can affect your Exchange mailbox size limit.
 So, it’s necessary to line the Exchange mailbox limit.